RonSherfey/redshift-monorepo/README.md

 The initial release of REDSHIFT supports unidirectional swaps as detailed below:

-1. The user provides a Lightning invoice to REDSHIFT
+1. A user comes to REDSHIFT with a Lightning invoice that they would like REDSHIFT to pay.
+They have on-chain bitcoin or ether.
+2. The user makes a request to REDSHIFT that contains the invoice and on-chain asset that they would like to use to pay.
-2. REDSHIFT returns a quote to the user, which contains the information necessary to fund the on-chain escrow (HTLC)
+3. REDSHIFT returns a quote to the user, which contains the information required to send the escrow payment.
-3. The user sends funds to the escrow
+4. The user sends the escrow payment in the amount specified by REDSHIFT.
-4. Once the the user's payment confirms, REDSHIFT pays the invoice, and sweeps the on-chain funds from the escrow
+4. Once the payment confirms, REDSHIFT pays the invoice and uses the [preimage](https://wiki.ion.radar.tech/tech/bitcoin/pre-image) to sweep the funds from the escrow.

+In the event that REDSHIFT is unable to pay the invoice, REDSHIFT will not have access to the funds in the escrow.
+The user will be able to execute a refund transaction after the timelock has expired.

 This type of swap can be used to top up your Lightning balance, make off-chain purchases with on-chain funds, or simply swap assets.

-### Demo
+### Live Demo

-Follow the below links to view REDSHIFT in action:
+Follow the below links to try REDSHIFT:

 * [Testnet](https://widget.redshift.radar.tech)
 * [Mainnet](https://ion.radar.tech/redshift)